ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 #### Definition/Proposition/Theorem-numbering

-When you write a numbered definition or proposition or theorem, you can also simultaneously create an anchor by writing:
+When you write a numbered definition or proposition or theorem, you can also simultaneously create an anchor.

+In the [LaTeX-style syntax](#LatexSyntax), use `\label` inside the theorem/etc. environment as usual.

+In the older syntax, write:

      +-- {: .num_defn #definitionname}
      ###### Definition